hypo69/hypo/docs/gemini/out/en/doc/src/logger/_examples/header.md

 ## Overview

 This module provides example code and documentation related to the logger.
-It demonstrates how to use various parts of the project's structure.
+It demonStartes how to use various parts of the project's structure.

 ## Global Variables